Kelly Marie Tran: Personal life

-In August 2018, Tran penned an essay on the subject for The New York Times entitled "Kelly Marie Tran: I Won't Be Marginalized by Online Harassment".
-She described how the matter made her self-conscious, writing that the attacks reinforced the ones she had long faced as a Vietnamese-American, and which sought to reinforce a narrative that Asians should be marginalized and treated only as minor characters, both in stories and in real life.
-Tran further wrote that the ordeal reached a point where she began to believe the negative remarks about her, stating that they had sent her "down a spiral of self-hate, into the darkest recesses of my mind, places where I tore myself apart, where I put their words above my own self-worth."
+In August 2018, Tran wrote an essay on the subject for The New York Times entitled "Kelly Marie Tran: I Won't Be Marginalized by Online Harassment."
+She wrote that the attacks had reinforced the ones she had long faced as a Vietnamese-American, and that the ordeal reached a point where she began to believe the negative remarks about her, stating that they had sent her "down a spiral of self-hate, into the darkest recesses of my mind, places where I tore myself apart, where I put their words above my own self-worth."
 She concluded with, "You might know me as Kelly.
 I am the first woman of color to have a leading role in a Star Wars movie.
 I am the first Asian woman to appear on the cover of Vanity Fair.
 My real name is Loan.
 And I am just getting started."
 Tran later said the essay was difficult to write, but also "probably one of the proudest moments of [her] career thus far."

+In November 2024, Tran came out publicly as queer in an interview with Vanity Fair stating "I haven't said this publicly yet, but I'm a queer person," while discussing her upcoming remake of Ang Lee's queer rom-com The Wedding Banquet.